drmowinckels/targets-workshop/paper.md

 # Statement of Need

-`targets` is difficult for beginners to learn because it executes R code in an non-interactive session and heavily relies on user-defined functions.
+As `targets` executes R code in an non-interactive session and heavily relies on user-defined functions, it is difficult for beginners to learn.
 While the documentation provided by the package is extensive, it is not necessarily easy for beginners to access.
-This workshop fills the need for `targets` curriculum focused on researchers with basic R skills but who have never used `targets` before and may be unfamiliar with writing functions or executing code in non-interactive sessions.
+This workshop fills the need for `targets` curriculum focused on researchers with basic R skills, but who have never used `targets` before and may be unfamiliar with writing functions or executing code in non-interactive sessions.

 # Curriculum design